jomazu/TODO/Sections/v05A_Loops-of-Logic.md

 # FOR LOOP
-The `for loop` allows you to repeat a certain amounmt of code any number of times.
+The `for loop` allows you to repeat a certain amount of code any number of times.

 Example in plain english, not code:
 ```javascript